seedcase-project/template-data-package/README.md

 # An opinionated template for data packages built with Seedcase packages

-This repository contains a template for setting up a new [data package](https://datapackage.org/) following the Seedcase structure.
+This repository contains a template for setting up a new [Data Package](https://datapackage.org/) following the Seedcase structure.
 Use this template to quickly get started with a new data package with all the necessary files and configurations in place, including for developing the data package.
 See the features section below for